rstropek/CargoIntro/README.md

 ## Slides

 The slides are based on Markdown and [revealjs](https://revealjs.com/).
-To simplify handling, this project uses [this revealjs CLI](https://github.com/vivaxy/node-reveal).

-The slides are [available online](https://cargo-intro-slides.azurewebsites.net/).
+The slides are [available online](https://rstropek.github.io/CargoIntro/).
 If you want to run the slides locally, perform the following steps:

 * Clone this repository
 * `npm install`
 * `npm start`

-You can also package the slides in a Docker image.
-A [Dockerfile](Dockerfile) is part of this repository.
-If you prefer a ready-made image, simply pull [*rstropek/cargo-intro-slides*](https://hub.docker.com/repository/docker/rstropek/cargo-intro-slides) and run it.
-Slides are available on port 80 (for details see [*Dockerfile*](Dockerfile)).

 ## Samples